A Contrastive Learning Approach for Training Variational Autoencoder Priors: Noise Contrastive Priors (NCPs)

 \subsection{Learning The Reweighting Factor with Noise Contrastive Estimation}

-Recall that training VAEs closes the gap between the prior and the aggregate posterior by minimizing $\KL(q(\rvz) || p(\rvz))$ with respect to prior.
-Assuming the base prior $p(\rvz)$ to be fixed, $\KL(q(\rvz) || p_\ncp(\rvz))$ is zero when $r(\rvz) = {q(\rvz)}/{p(\rvz)}$.
+Recall that maximizing the variational bound in Eq.~\ref{eq:vae_loss} with respect to the prior's parameters corresponds to closing the gap between the prior and the aggregate posterior by minimizing $\KL(q(\rvz) || p_\ncp(\rvz))$ with respect to the prior $p_\ncp(\rvz)$.
+Assuming that the base $p(\rvz)$ in $p_\ncp(\rvz)$ is fixed after the first stage, $\KL(q(\rvz) || p_\ncp(\rvz))$ is zero when $r(\rvz) = {q(\rvz)}/{p(\rvz)}$.
 However, since we do not have the density function for $q(\rvz)$, we cannot compute the ratio explicitly.
-Instead, in this paper, we propose to estimate $r(\rvz)$ using noise contrastive estimation \citep{gutmann2010nce}, also known as the likelihood ratio trick that has been popularized in machine learning by predictive coding \citep{oord2018cpc} and generative adversarial networks (GANs) \citep{goodfellow_generative_2014}.
-Since, we can generate samples from both $p(\rvz)$ and $q(\rvz)$\footnote{We generate samples from the aggregate posterior $q(\rvz) = \E_{p_d(\rvx)}[q(\rvz|\rvx)]$ via ancestral sampling: draw data from the training set ($\rvx \sim p_d(\rvx)$) and then sample from $\rvz \sim q(\rvz| \rvx)$.}, we train a binary classifier to distinguish samples from $q(\rvz)$ and samples from the base prior $p(\rvz)$ by minimizing the binary cross-entropy loss:
+Instead, in this paper, we propose to estimate $r(\rvz)$ using noise contrastive estimation \citep{gutmann2010nce}, also known as the likelihood ratio trick, that has been popularized in machine learning by predictive coding \citep{oord2018cpc} and generative adversarial networks (GANs) \citep{goodfellow_generative_2014}.
+Since, we can generate samples from both $p(\rvz)$ and $q(\rvz)$\footnote{We generate samples from the aggregate posterior $q(\rvz) = \E_{p_d(\rvx)}[q(\rvz|\rvx)]$ via ancestral sampling: draw data from the training set ($\rvx \sim p_d(\rvx)$) and then sample from $\rvz \sim q(\rvz| \rvx)$.}, we train a binary classifier to distinguish samples from $q(\rvz)$ and samples from the base prior $p(\rvz)$ by minimizing the binary cross-entropy loss

 Here, $D: \R^n \rightarrow (0, 1)$ is a binary classifier that generates the classification prediction probabilities.
 Eq.~\eqref{eq:gan_nce} is minimized when $D(\rvz) = \frac{q(\rvz)}{q(\rvz) + p(\rvz)}$.
 Denoting the classifier at optimality by $D^\ast(\rvz)$, we estimate the reweighting factor $r(\rvz) = \frac{q(\rvz)}{p(\rvz)} \approx \frac{D^\ast(\rvz)}{1 - D^\ast(\rvz)}$.
 The appealing advantage of this estimator is that it is obtained by simply training a binary classifier rather than using expensive MCMC sampling.